A Brief History of Baildon Runners

 Whilst over the years the club colours have changed (now red and blue), new members have come and gone, many new committees have formed and performed, the emphasis of the club still remains on having a good social side with a strong and competitive spirit.
 Membership has risen to around 250 and is still rising.

 Baildon Runners has grown in popularity amongst competitive runners and now attracts some of the best local talent, resulting in being the West Yorkshire Winter League Champions for three consecutive years, beating 15 other clubs from across the county.

-Tuesday nights for structured training including hills, fartlek and speedwork (and agility field sessions on alternate Tuesdays in the British Summer Time period);
+Tuesday nights for structured training including hills, fartlek and speedwork (and agility field sessions on alternate Tuesdays in the British Summer Time period); and

-Saturday mornings for absolute beginners; and
+Saturday mornings for absolute beginners.

-Many of our members meet on Sunday mornings for steady off-road long runs (when they aren't racing!)
+Many of our members meet informally on Sunday mornings for steady off-road long runs (when they aren't racing!)